clover3/desk/readme.md

 The CriteriaMatrix approach uses Partial Attention Transformer (PAT) to extract interpretable moderation criteria from Reddit communities.
 This allows for systematic comparison of moderation patterns across different subreddits.

-# CriteriaMatrix: Extracting Hidden Moderation Criteria from Reddit Communities

-This repository contains the implementation for the paper "Decoding the Rule Book: Extracting Hidden Moderation Criteria from Reddit Communities" which introduces a novel approach to identify and extract implicit moderation criteria from historical Reddit moderation data.

-## Overview

-The CriteriaMatrix approach uses Partial Attention Transformer (PAT) to extract interpretable moderation criteria from Reddit communities.
-This allows for systematic comparison of moderation patterns across different subreddits.

 ## Quick Links

 **Just want to explore the data?**
-- 📊 [Released Artifacts](#artifacts-released) - Pre-computed CriteriaMatrix, trained models, and datasets
+- 📊 [Released Artifacts](#artifacts-released) - Pre-computed CriteriaMatrix, and datasets
 - 📈 [Analysis Examples](#key-outputs-and-analysis) - See what insights you can extract

 **Want to reproduce or extend?**